thepaperpilot/Red-Pen/story.md

 Like most RPGs, the game focuses on the story.
 Indeed, that combat system mentioned above heavily ties in with the story of the game.
 I also feel like the game should take inspiration from Catcher in the Rye, since most games also tend to do that (like Undertale did with Alice in Wonderland).
 Also, the game will be split into 5 chapters, separated by bosses.

-I've thought about it, and I think there should be multiple endings.
-The normal ending ("neutral"), and a Righteous ending.
-Maybe others, idk.
-The Righteous ending is triggered by killing Satan in the first chapter.

 #### Chapter 1

 The game begins in the overworld.
 The Player is in class, and Professor Caulfield (reference to CitR) is concluding their lesson.
 This scene is to introduce the professor and get some development in early, as they will re-appear frequently throughout the game.
 They will also call roll, at which point the game will ask for the Player's name.